-b.
-Noise

-1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?
+- b.
+Noise - 1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?

-Typical noises from adjacent urban residential and commercial areas along with an adjacent public school (automobile traffic, pets).
+Typical noises from adjacent urban residential and commercial areas.
 The existing noise levels are unknown but are expected to be greater generally from 7 a.m. to 8 p.m. every day of the week.